uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

 will not apply to the Intermediate Submission (most notably, you are not expected to use threads or mutexes in that submission).

-In general, your ESNU score will be determined as follows:
+In general, your SNU score will be determined as follows:

-- **Excellent**: Your submission has none of the issues described below or, at most, has only a few minor mistakes or small style issues that would be trivial to address.
-- **Satisfactory**: Your submission has a few of the issues described below (but no major issues), and would only require minor changes to get to an E.
+- **Satisfactory**: Your submission has a few of the issues described below (but no major issues).
 - **Needs Improvement**: Your submission has several of the issues described below, or at least one major issue.
-In general, major revisions would be required to get up to an S or E.
+In general, major revisions are typically required to get up to an S.
-- **Ungradable**: Your submission does not constitute a good-faith effort to complete the work.
+- **Unsatisfactory**: Your submission does not constitute a good-faith effort to complete the work.
 This includes not submitting any work at all, as well as submitting only placeholder code (e.g., code that includes functions for all the required IRC commands, but where the functions are empty or filled with "TODO"s, etc.)